ibm-cloud-docs/satellite/storage-local-block.md

   ```
   {: pre}

-  To ensure that your pods are scheduled to worker nodes with storage, or to ensure that the apps that require storage are not pre-empted by other pods, you can specify `nodeAffinity` and set up pod priority.
+  To ensure that your pods are scheduled to worker nodes with storage, or to ensure that the apps that require storage are not preempted by other pods, you can specify `nodeAffinity` and set up pod priority.
 For more information, see the Kubernetes documentation for [pod priority and preemption](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/) and setting [node affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-isolation-restriction).
   {: tip}

 4. Deploy an app pod that uses your local storage PVC.
 Save the following example app YAML as a file on your local machine called `app.yaml`.
 In this example, the `nodeAffinity` spec ensures that this pod is only scheduled to a worker node with the specified label.